mattmorgante/escapism/readme.md

-add photos (currently at 13 / 64) - not too many the same!
+add photos (currently at 20 / 64) - not too many the same!

-Style below images
 Make all parts of all blocks clickable
 CDN - Aws s3 for hosting images
+Places nearby
+Travel information
+How much does it cost to travel there / get there